-23. Bulk Program Export-Exports all 500 programs to the PROGRAM directory (folder) on the 3rd Wave.
+23. Bulk Program Export-Exports a selected bank of programs to the PROGRAM directory (folder) on the 3rd Wave.
 Connect the 3rd Wave to a computer, then click on the 3rd Wave icon on your desktop to access this folder.
 You can then copy any exported programs to your computer to archive them.